Hero Image

 • Fully online, designed for working professionals

-• Completed in approximately 2 years of full-time study
+• Completed in approximately two years of full-time study

 • Provides interdisciplinary expertise in nursing, healthcare leadership, and business administration